 The Committee shall consist of up to SIX Councillors appointed at the Annual Meeting of the Parish Council each May

-and up to FIVE non-Council Members whom will be appointed by the committee.
+and up to FIVE non-Council Members whom will be appointed by the Parish Council.

 The Chairman will be a Parish Council member and will be Elected at the first Committee meeting following the Annual Meeting of the Parish Council.